awsdocs/amazon-lumberyard-release-notes/archive/1.20/fixes.md

   + ScriptCanvasTesting
   + PhysXDebug
   + TouchBending
-+ When an entity with a **PhysX Terrain** component has the character "%" in its name, Lumberyard Editor no longer crashes with the error Invalid parameter detected in CRT function\.
++ When an entity with a **PhysX Terrain** component has the character "%" in its name, Lumberyard Editor no longer crashes with the error Invalid parameter detected in CRT function.